davidroyer/nuxt-bootstrap-template/DevNotes.md

 - I believe to get the icons built just put the icon I want to use in the `static` directory with the name of `icon.png`.

+  NOTE: Don't know if this works the same way for the Vue CLI plugin

+---

+## Fetch/AsyncData

+Since `fetch` has been modified to basically serve a new purpose, the way you used it before to update the state on a route should now happen in middleware.